 Teaching writing though is not always easy.
 What seems so intuitive to us, does not always seem natural to our students.

-In the same way, this method starts at a very basic level, with the idea that as students master the paragraph’s components, they are eventually able to use those as a springboard to beautifully written, creatively thought-out pieces.
+In the same way, I like to teach writing by starting at a very basic level, with the idea that as students master the paragraph’s components, they are eventually able to use those as a springboard to beautifully written, creatively thought-out pieces.

 When they have a solid foundation for writing, they can augment the recipe like a master chef might change a recipe in the kitchen.

 So, what exactly do I do in my classroom to teach paragraph writing?
 I decided to write a series of four blog posts, to explain it in more detail.

 1. Introduce the Parts of a Paragraph: Color Code and Outline

 Once I introduce each part of the paragraph, I have students color-code a great deal, using paragraphs I’ve created or ones that previous students have crafted successfully.
 The example above shows a typical half-sheet paragraph, ready for color coding and outlining.

 I like to place my copy on the document projector, while my students each have their own half-sheet.
 We go through the whole paragraph as a class, discussing each sentence and then color-coding it together.

 The colors we use are: Topic Sentences and Conclusion Sentences are highlighted in green, Supporting Ideas are yellow and Details are pink.